kajzer/airbnb-clone-c4s/README.md

 3. Add some styling for photos upload form

 ### Remove Photos with AJAX
-1. Add rule in .gitignore to ingnore photos
+1. Add rule in .gitignore to ingnore photos GIT - b6d7b06
-2.
+2. Add fontawesome icons by adding link in head
+3. Add link for removing photos in photos_list partial
+4. Add destroy action to remove photos
+5. Create photos/destroy.js.erb
+6. Add http"S" to application helper for FB avatar GIT -